 Humphrey Head

-The only sea cliff in Cumbria, Humphrey Head boasts nesting peregrine falcons, views over Morecambe Bay and opportunities to study coastal processes as well as being a great place to scramble for all age groups.
+The only sea cliff in Cumbria, Humphrey Head boasts nesting Peregrine falcons, views over Morecambe Bay and opportunities to study coastal processes.
+It’s also a great place to do a sea level traverse across the foot of the cliff – fun for all age groups.

 Grange-over-Sands

-Although first mentioned in local priory records in the 15th century, Grange really hit its stride in the 1800’s when the rail line arrived disembarking day trippers and holiday makers.
-Today Grange is ideally situated for human geography techniques, a walk along the prom and the obligatory icecream.
-A-level geography skills and projects can be completed here as well as GCSE geography fieldwork, using, understanding and critically evaluating human fieldwork techniques.
+Although first mentioned in local priory records in the 15th century, Grange-over-Sands really hit its stride in the 1800’s when the rail line arrived disembarking day trippers and holiday makers.
+Today the town is ideally situated for human geography techniques, a walk along the promenade and the obligatory ice cream.
+A-level geography skills and projects can be completed here as well as GCSE geography in using, understanding and critically evaluating human fieldwork techniques.

 Virtual tour Video tour of the area